Low-intensity blast reported near Israeli embassy in Delhi, threat letter found

 The police also found an “abusive” threat letter outside the Central Hindi Training Institute located near the embassy, reported The Indian Express.
 The letter, addressed to the Israeli ambassador, was reportedly written by a previously unknown group named Sir Allah Resistance.

-“We can confirm that around 5:48 pm, there was a blast in close proximity to the embassy,” Israeli embassy spokesperson Guy Nir said reported PTI.
+“We can confirm that around 5.48 pm, there was a blast in close proximity to the embassy,” Israeli embassy spokesperson Guy Nir said, reported PTI.
 “Delhi Police and the security team are still investigating the situation.”

+The police have beefed up security across Delhi and have also put areas around the Israel embassy and Jewish establishments under vigil, reported PTI.

 Following this, the National Security Council of Israel urged its citizens in India to avoid going to crowded places like shopping malls and markets and places identified as serving people from western countries, Jews and Israelis.
 The advisory has also urged Israeli citizens to be alert in public places.